ramuta/gae-py3-boilerplate/README.md

 You'll need to initialize the web app in order to make yourself the admin.
 You can do this by going to the `/init` URL in this web app.

+### Load fake data

+On local host you can run the `http://localhost:8080/load-fake-data` URL in order to load some faka data into the web app, so you can try it out on localhost.
+But do this **after** you run **/init**.

 ### SendGrid

 At initialization you'll be required to enter a SendGrid API key.
 On localhost you can enter a fake API key (just a